AnyGuy1/Chrome-Flash-Edition/README.md

 2. Sign into Google.
 3. Not update (that breaks everything).

-To download, go to the "releases" page on the Beta branch.
+To download, go to the "Releases" page on the Beta branch.